 The nice thing about working as the Easter Bunny is that unlike for Santa Claus positions, the company can hire multiple people for the role, since kids won’t notice that there’s someone new inside the suit.
 Hiring multiple people for the same role helped the company guarantee it would be able to schedule events every day, and it helped us workers avoid spending eight full hours inside the costume.
 Bonus: It means more jobs are available!

 Where You Could Work as the Easter Bunny

 Not sure where to start?
-For a typical Easter Bunny job like the one I did, where you won’t need your own costume, ask about opportunities at local stores who offer pictures with the Easter Bunny.
+For a typical Easter Bunny job like the one I did, where you won’t need your own costume, ask about opportunities at local stores that offer pictures with the Easter Bunny.

 Look for entertainment companies in your city as well.
 These companies hire out characters and actors for various types of events, from office parties to community festivals.
 I worked for Noerr Programs when I held this position, but you can also check out Premier Events or Rent A Character.